Consumers Energy Electricity Rates

 Finding the Best Retail Electricity Provider

-While Consumers Energy has already reached their 10% cap, you can still shop around now and be placed on a waiting list.
+While Consumers Energy has already reached its 10% cap, you can still shop around now and be placed on a waiting list.
 Here at ElectricityRates.com, we try our best to provide you with the most up to date information to assist you in making the right decision for you or your business’s particular needs.
-We do not represent any one retail electricity provider, so you can rest assure that our information is as unbiased as possible.
+We do not represent any one retail electricity provider, so you can rest assured that our information is as unbiased as possible.
 We’re simply here to help.

 One of the best ways to start your shopping experience is by using our FREE Compare & Switch tool, which you’ll find at the top of this page.
 You’ll need to enter your zip code into the box, click Compare!, and then select Consumers Energy as your utility.
 You’ll then be presented with a list of reputable providers and their rates and plans that are available in your area.